zachzeyuwang/zachzeyuwang.github.io/visited.md

 title: Visited Places
 layout: page
 ---
-I will develop an interactive interface using some visualization tools that can link time, locations, pictures, and other data to replace these static images.
+I am envisioning an interactive visualization that can link time, location, photos, and other heterogeneous data in lieu of these static images.

 ## World
 ![World]({{ "/assets/images/misc/world.png" | absolute_url }})